foreveryone1/ObsidianNotes/1 notes/10 music/Sharks eat people too.md

 Torturously fragile
 A steel anchor weighs me down
-Radiating pulses, alienate mind and body
+Radiating pulses, alienate mind from body
+Electric signals in a body all too cooperative
+A body pitifully yielding to your hands

 A witness in a body that ain't mine
 A body that isn't mine to operate